razerofficial/CChromaEditor/README.md

 EXPORT_API RZRESULT PluginCoreUnInit();
 ```

+---
 <a name="PluginCreateAnimation"></a>
 **PluginCreateAnimation**

+Creates a `Chroma` animation at the given path.
+The `deviceType` parameter
+uses `EChromaSDKDeviceTypeEnum` as an integer.
+The `device` parameter uses
+`EChromaSDKDevice1DEnum` or `EChromaSDKDevice2DEnum` as an integer, respective
+to the `deviceType`.
+Returns the animation id upon success.
+Returns -1
+upon failure.
+Saves a `Chroma` animation file with the `.chroma` extension
+at the given path.
+Returns the animation id upon success.
+Returns -1 upon
+failure.

 ```C++
 EXPORT_API int PluginCreateAnimation(
 	const char* path, int deviceType, int device);
 ```

+---
 <a name="PluginCreateAnimationInMemory"></a>
 **PluginCreateAnimationInMemory**

+Creates a `Chroma` animation in memory without creating a file.
+The `deviceType`
+parameter uses `EChromaSDKDeviceTypeEnum` as an integer.
+The `device` parameter
+uses `EChromaSDKDevice1DEnum` or `EChromaSDKDevice2DEnum` as an integer,
+respective to the `deviceType`.
+Returns the animation id upon success.
+Returns -1 upon failure.
+Returns the animation id upon success.
+Returns
+-1 upon failure.

 ```C++
 EXPORT_API int PluginCreateAnimationInMemory(
 	int deviceType, int device);
 ```

+---
 <a name="PluginCreateEffect"></a>
 **PluginCreateEffect**